dbzhang800/QtXlsxWriter/README.md

 Documentation: http://qtxlsx.debao.me

-QtXlsx is a library that can write Excel files.
+QtXlsx is a library that can read and write Excel files.
 It doesn't require Microsoft Excel and can be used in any platform that Qt5 supported.

 ## Getting Started